-The only Vancouver Christmas attraction that lasts for one day only, the Rogers Santa Claus Parade has become a bona fide don't-miss holiday event.
+The only Vancouver Christmas attraction that lasts for one day only, the Santa Claus Parade has become a bona fide don't-miss holiday event.
 The parade features more than 60 marching bands, dance troupes, festive floats, and community groups.
 It attracts hundreds of thousands of spectators along its route through downtown Vancouver.
-The parade takes place on Dec.
-1, 2017, and if you want to go and live out of town, it's smart to reserve lodging early for this well-attended holiday event.
+Sponsored in 2017 by Telus, the parade begins at noon on Dec.
+3rd.
+If you want to go and live out of town, it's smart to reserve lodging early for this well-attended holiday event.

 04 of 05